Is This Abuse?

 - Force you to have sex?

-- Threaten to use your immigration status against you?
+- Threaten to use the law or your immigration status against you?

-If you have questions about your relationship or if you have experienced any of the above, there is help and support available.
-Call LifeWire’s 24-Hour Helpline at 425-746-1940 to speak with an advocate today.
+If you have questions about your relationship or have experienced any of the above, help and support are available.
+Call our 24-Hour Helpline at 425-746-1940.